hncyj/YOLO_CPP_Inference/README.md

 1. **Thread Safety**: The current implementation does not guarantee thread safety; additional synchronization is required for multi-threaded usage
 2. **Memory Management**: Ensure input images are valid and avoid passing empty images
 3. **Model Compatibility**: Ensure model format matches the task type
-4. **RoI Boundaries**: RoI region should be within image bounds; the framework automatically handles boundary cases

 ## Dependencies